rc-9/DepMap_HRD_PARPi/README.md

 ### 3e.
 HRD Feature Engineering: COSMIC Mutational Signatures

 The **Catalogue Of Somatic Mutations In Cancer (COSMIC)** is a curated repository of somatic mutations across thousands of cancer genomes.
 COSMIC defines **mutational signatures**, which are reproducible patterns of nucleotide changes that reflect underlying biological processes, such as DNA repair deficiencies or exposure to specific mutagens. **Single Base Substitution (SBS) signatures** quantify the probability of a specific nucleotide change within a trinucleotide context.
 Specifically, **SBS3** is strongly associated with HRD.
-Leveraging externally-fetched SBS3 exposure values, non-zero SBS3 counts were flagged and used to generate the final HRD label used for this study.
+Leveraging externally-fetched SBS3 exposure values, non-zero SBS3 counts were flagged to generate the final HRD label used for this study.

 ![06_sbs3](images/06_sbs3.png)